 - 3. To improve the accessibility of rules and guidance, agency drafting staff should consider soliciting guidance or input from senior officials responsible for overseeing an agency's compliance with the Plain Writing Act (PWA). - 4.
 When delivering trainings on plain writing techniques and the requirements of the PWA and related executive guidance, agencies should ensure appropriate focus on how plain language promotes the core administrative law goals of public participation, efficient compliance, judicial review, and the protection of rights.
 Agencies should additionally consider offering trainings to their technical experts to help them understand their role in the regulatory process and how they can draft technical text plainly for both specialist and non-specialist audiences. - 5.
-In their PWA compliance reports, agencies should consider highlighting rulemaking preambles and guidance documents that exemplify plain language best practices.
+In their PWA compliance reports, agencies should consider highlighting rulemaking preambles and regulatory guidance that exemplify plain language best practices.

-Plain Drafting in Rulemaking Documents
+Plain Drafting in Regulatory Documents

-- 6. To support plain drafting, internal agency rulemaking guidelines should include: - a.
-A requirement that rule drafters write documents in terms that the relevant audience can understand. - b.
+- 6. To support plain regulatory drafting, internal agency rulemaking guidelines should include: - a.
+A requirement that rule and guidance drafters write regulatory documents in terms that the relevant audience can understand. - b.
 Information on plain language techniques and reference materials that the agency considers most relevant to its rulemaking practice.
-Such techniques include omitting excess words; using active voice, headings and other formatting techniques, such as bullet points, lists, Q&As, and other visual aids, to organize documents; and replacing complex vocabulary with simple words by, among other things, providing examples of substitutions that would be appropriate.
+Such techniques included omitting excess words; using active voice, headings and other formatting techniques to organize documents, bullet points, lists, and other visual aids; omitting excess words; and replacing complex vocabulary with examples of simple words by, among other things, providing examples of substitutions that would be appropriate that can easily replace more complex vocabulary.
+110 111 c.
+Examples of how the agency's regulatory documents have implemented these 112 techniques. d.
+In addition to accounting for the needs of each relevant audience in any given 113 114 document, at a minimum: 115 i.
+The preambles to proposed rules should include a summary of the rule that 116 non-specialists and the general public can understand.
+Such summaries may 117 be those already required by the Federal Register or applicable executive guidance.
+Other subparts of the preamble should include language that is 118 plain for specialist audiences if where it is not practicable to describe the 119 rule's purpose, reasoning, or requirements without legal or technical 120 121 language, although these subparts may benefit from brief introductory 122 summaries directed at non-specialists. ii.
+The preambles and text of final rules should be written in language that 123 124 ii.
+The preambles and text of final rules should be written in language that reviewing courts and attorneys inside and outside the agency can easily understand.

-- c.
-Examples of how the agency's rules, guidance, or other documents have implemented these techniques. - d.
-In addition to accounting for the needs of each relevant audience in any given document, at a minimum: - i.
-The preambles to proposed rules should include a summary of the rule that non-specialists and the general public can understand.
-Such summaries may be those already required by the Administrative Committee of the Federal Register or applicable executive guidance.
-Other subparts of the preamble should include language that is plain for specialist audiences if it is not practicable to describe the rule's purpose, reasoning, or requirements without legal or technical language, although these subparts may benefit from brief introductory summaries directed at non-specialists. - ii.
-The preambles and text of final rules should be written in language that reviewing courts and attorneys inside and outside the agency can easily understand. - 7.
-Agencies should consider including in each notice of proposed rulemaking a request for comments on whether the regulation's purposes and requirements are clear and understandable.
+7. Agencies should consider including in notices of proposed rulemaking a request for comments on whether the regulation's purposes and requirements are clear and understandable.
 Agencies should also consider specifying topics or questions on which the agency would most benefit from feedback from non-specialist stakeholders and the general public.